 Click to hear phrygian scales 1

-You can also work this pattern descending any scale you know, such as the E Phrygian scale in the example below.
+You can also work this pattern descending any mode you know, such as the E Phrygian mode in the example below.

 Again, you’re playing every second note to create the pattern, creating the intervals 876, 765, 654, etc. as you work your way down the Phrygian fingering.